 Natalie Fullerton, Great Bend, Program Director

 Natalie works on KRC programs that seek to grow community food solutions and the production and sales of specialty crops and other farm products in Kansas.
 She has coordinated KRC’s Community Food Solutions Initiative since July 2013.
 During this time, KRC developed the Feeding Kansas: Statewide Farm and Food Assessment with a Plan for Public Action report.
-Through her five years of work at KRC, Natalie has worked extensively with farmers and ranchers, public health and health care personnel, farm and food organization and agency leaders, policy makers and others who are interested in the local food and farming system across the state.
+Through her work at KRC, Natalie has worked extensively with farmers and ranchers, public health and health care personnel, farm and food organization and agency leaders, policy makers and others who are interested in the local food and farming system across the state.
 This work has included organizing KRC’s annual conference, which provides day long opportunities for farmers and ranchers, community and state leaders, health professionals, and local food advocates to gather and learn new skills or information to advance their businesses or strengthen farm and food systems.
 Natalie has a master’s of science degree in Public Horticulture Administration with a minor in Community & Regional Planning from the University of Nebraska-Lincoln.
 She has a bachelor’s degree in horticulture and grew up on a family farm in Northeast Nebraska.
-Natalie believes local food is an fundamental aspect in the future health of our citizens and economy in Kansas and nationwide.

 Prairie Turnip Farm